Vladas Douksas: Biography

 Douksas was born 1933 in Montevideo to Vaclav (originally Vaclovas) and Emilia (originally Emilija), both Lithuanian immigrants, and was brought up in the suburb of Capurro.
-The Lithuanian version of his name is Vladas Daukšas Klimaitis.
+The Lithuanian version of his name is Vladas Doukšas Klimaitis.
 His father had worked for a chemical company before opening a small shop of his own.

 Playing career

 Club

 Douksas signed for Centro Atlético Fénix as a seventeen-year-old in 1950.
 In 1953 he transferred to Rampla Juniors where he played until 1959.
 In 1960 Douksas transferred to Independiente in Argentina where he won the Argentine league championship.
 On arriving back in Uruguay Douksas was signed by Nacional.
 At Nacional he played in the team that lost in the final of the Copa Libertadores to his former club Independiente.
 After his stint at Nacional Douksas was signed by Danubio.
 In 1967, he was lured back to Argentina by Colón.
 His stay at Colón was short however, as he became homesick.
 He returned to Uruguay and retired shortly afterwards.